vyasriday/react-tube/README.md

 # react-tube

-## react-tube is a minimal implementation of youtube in react.
+## react-tube is a minimal implementation of youtube in react and redux